LEE-HYUNSANG/UPBIT_ML/doc/overview.md

 `PositionManager` reloads this file at startup so any open positions continue to be tracked across restarts.

+Positions detected in the exchange account when the application boots are registered with the origin value `"imported"` so they can be distinguished from positions opened by automated signals.

 Each position stores the strategy code used on entry.
 During the signal loop only buy rules are evaluated for symbols from `current_universe.json`.
 Once a position is opened its associated `sell_formula` from